Kirk Franklin

-Kirk Dewayne Franklin (born January 26, 1970) is an American gospel rapper.
-Franklin's accolades include 20 Grammy Awards.
-Variety has called Franklin a "Reigning King of Urban Gospel", and Franklin is one of the inaugural inductees into the Black Music & Entertainment Walk of Fame.
-Franklin has also been associated with The Family, God's Property, and One Nation Crew (1NC).
+Kirk Dewayne Franklin (born January 26, 1970) is an American gospel singer, rapper, songwriter, composer, record producer, and choir director.
+Franklin's accolades include 20 Grammy Awards, and Variety has called him a "Reigning King of Urban Gospel", with Franklin being one of the inaugural inductees into the Black Music & Entertainment Walk of Fame.
+In his earlier career, his act included choirs such as the Family, God's Property, and One Nation Crew (1NC).

 Early life

 A native of Fort Worth, Texas, Franklin was raised by his aunt, Gertrude, having been abandoned as a baby by his mother.
 Gertrude recycled aluminum cans to raise money for Kirk to take piano lessons from the age of 4.
 Kirk excelled and was able to read and write music while also playing by ear.

-At the age of 7, Franklin received his first contract which his aunt turned down.
+At the age of seven, Franklin received his first contract, which his aunt turned down.
 He did join the church choir and became music director of the Mt.
 Rose Baptist Church adult choir at 11 years of age.

 In his teenage years, Franklin rebelled against his strict religious upbringing, and in an attempt to keep him out of trouble, his grandmother arranged an audition for him at a professional youth conservatory associated with a local university.
 He was accepted, but later he had to deal with a girlfriend's pregnancy and his eventual expulsion from school for bad behavior.

 Franklin studied music with Jewell Kelly and the Singing Chaparrals at Oscar Dean Wyatt High School.
 He continued under her tutelage and ultimately became the pianist for the choir.

-When he was aged 15 he witnessed the death of a friend by shooting, after which Franklin returned to the church, where he again directed the choir.
-He also co-founded a gospel group, The Humble Hearts, which recorded one of Franklin's compositions and got the attention of gospel music legend Milton Biggham, musical director of the Georgia Mass Choir.
-Impressed, Biggham enlisted him to lead the DFW Mass Choir in a recording of Franklin's song "Every Day with Jesus".
-This led to Biggham hiring Franklin, just 20 years old at the time, to lead the choir at the 1990 Gospel Music Workshop of America Convention, an industry gathering.
+When he was aged 15, he witnessed the death of a friend by shooting, after which Franklin returned to the church, where he again directed the choir.